Esteban1891/esteban.delahoz15-gmail.com/README.md

 <strong>Rules:</strong>

-<p>-The team must deliver a library, we only need the Logic to handle multiple taxis and multiple customers for a single taxi station
+<p1>-The team must deliver a library, we only need the Logic to handle multiple taxis and multiple customers for a single taxi station</p1>
--The team must add a test directory with multiple tests of different situations -The messages for the Station Operator must be en English -The maximum amount of taxis per Taxi Station is 73 -When a customer needs a Taxi with a trunk, the system must find the first available taxi with a trunk and assign the service, skipping the waiting line.
+<p1>-The team must add a test directory with multiple tests of different situations</p1>

+<p1>-The messages for the Station Operator must be en English</p1>
+<p1>-The maximum amount of taxis per Taxi Station is 73</p1>
+<p1>-When a customer needs a Taxi with a trunk, the system must find the first available taxi with a trunk and assign the service, skipping the waiting line.</p1>
--When a new taxi arrives, it must be added to the waitlist -The Station Operator must know the remaining amount of taxis after each Service Assignation -When the Taxi Wait Line only has 10 Taxis, a message should be returned saying: “Please request more Taxis to this location”</p>
+<p1>-When a new taxi arrives, it must be added to the waitlist</p1>
+<p1>-The Station Operator must know the remaining amount of taxis after each Service Assignation</p1>
+<p1>-When the Taxi Wait Line only has 10 Taxis, a message should be returned saying: “Please request more Taxis to this location”</p>

 <strong>Autors</strong>

 -Esteban De La Hoz.

 -Eduado Vega.

 -Adrian De La Asunción.